Showing posts with label Utah. Show all posts

 The desert flowers are spectacular, and the bees active.

-This is one of the most rewarding day hikes I have walked in a long time.
-The terrain is rough but no worse than many trails in the Alps or Dolomites.
-Just be careful and take plenty of water.
+This was one of the most rewarding day hikes I have done in a long time.
+The terrain is rough, but no worse than many trails in the Alps or Dolomites.
+Be careful and take plenty of water.

-For your return to Moab, if you are adventurous, take the Shafer Trail downhill, which connects with the Potash Road.
-The Shafer Trail road was originally built by uranium miners in the 1950s and zig-zags precipitously down from the Island in the Sky plateau, eventually connecting to the Potash Road.
-I recommend you not try it uphill in a 2-wheel-drive car, or downhill in the rain, but on a dry day, downhill is fine in a normal car as long as you are cautious and avoid some of the ruts and higher rock outcrops.
+For your return to Moab, if you are adventurous, take the Shafer Trail downhill.
+The Shafer Trail road was originally built by uranium miners in the 1950s.
+It zig-zags precipitously down from the Island in the Sky plateau, eventually connecting to the Potash Road.
+I recommend you not try it uphill in a 2-wheel-drive car, or downhill in the rain.
+But on a dry day, downhill is fine in a normal car as long as you are cautious and avoid some of the ruts and higher rock outcrops.
 For the steepest sections, I left the manual transmission in 1st gear and let engine braking keep the speed under control.
 The brakes stayed cool.
-(If you only use automatic and don't know what gears do, don't try to learn here.)
+(If you only use automatic and do not know what gears do, or don't understand what I am talking about, this is not the place to learn.)

 Photographs taken with a Nexus 4 telephone (sorry, no real camera this day).
 I thank my friends Fred and Ben for being such cheerful companions.